 As detailed above in the "Challenges and Responses" section, the Department continues efforts to find qualified applicants for these positions, and will also move ahead with the hiring of an Actuarial Assistant on a contractual basis to help ease the burden of new program requirements on existing staff.
-Because of additional State hiring standards for permanent employees as well as the likelihood that more potential applicants will possess the qualifications necessary for the position, it is expected that the hiring process for the Actuarial Assistant will proceed on a quicker timeline than that of the Health Actuaries.
+In the interim, these services are being performed by outside actuarial consultants.
 The goal is that the Health Actuaries and Actuarial Assistant, when hired, will (1) review premium information, (2) assist with the initial evaluation of all rate filings received from carriers, including an initial evaluation of the reasonableness of a proposed rate increase; and (3) assist the Department in a macro-analysis of Illinois' private health insurance marketplace to identify trends in premium rate increases and the impact of such increases.
 The Department intends to retain the actuarial consulting firm until the Health Actuaries can be brought on staff.
 In addition, the Department intends to hire a Research Economist who will be responsible for collecting data from rate filings received from carriers.
 The Research Economist then will generate reports used for consumer outreach, for financial and actuarial analysis, and ultimately work with the Exchange in monitoring the insurance market in Illinois.

-D. Conduct l Analysis
+D. Conduct Analysis

-- The Department received 26 filings in the first quarter, seven of which were subject to review.
+• The Department received 32 filings in the first quarter, 14 of which were subject to review.
 For filings received after September 1, 2011, the Department's Actuary works with the actuarial consultants to review premium information received from carriers.
 For the majority of these filings, the Department requested further information from the carrier because the information provided in the initial filing was insufficient for a thorough analysis.
 The consultants then review the rate increase to determine if it exceeds the 10 percent threshold for further review.
-If the increase exceeds 10 percent, the consultants conduct an in-depth review and issue a report to the Department's Actuary as to whether the rate increase is reasonable. - The Department's Actuary then reviews the report and makes a final determination.
+If the increase exceeds 10 percent, the consultants conduct an in-depth review and issue a report to the Department's Actuary as to whether the rate increase is reasonable.

+- The Department's Actuary then reviews the report and makes a final determination.
 The Department has worked with its actuarial consultants to streamline this review process to ensure efficiency and accuracy.
 The Department utilizes a rate submission checklist to promote consistency among filings and assist insurance analysts in efficiently reviewing filings for necessary information. - The Department intends to complete reviews within 30 days, on average, once all information is received from the carrier. - The Department's final determination will include an explanation of its analysis and is provided to CMS within five business days following its determination.
 This process has been put into place. - In order to encourage consistency across reviewers and filings, the Department has developed a standardized template for reporting filings that are subject to review by HHS.
 The Department will then enter the outcome into the CMS web-based system, including a brief narrative of any rate increase "subject to review".